G.E.T. Guidebook

 Good trail (CDT / Trail 74) leads up along the main ridge south of Diamond Peak, but becomes rougher as ridge turns more northeasterly, entering some burned terrain.
 Summit of 9800 foot peak itself spared the burn; camping possible alongside trail among spruce/fir in the vicinity; former summit fire tower site just off trail, with commanding views east including Rio Grande Valley, San Mateo Mountains (Seg 28-29), and distant Tularosa Mountains.

-Diamond Peak Spring located at edge of burn area within first couple of switchbacks as CDT descends east.
+Trail 74 descends to 2014-built switchback just above signed junction at 1.8.
+Here our Trail 74 continues downhill, while Trail 61 heads north.
+South at junction leads short distance (via former trail route, tread still somewhat visible) to Diamond Peak Spring.
 Spring is often just a wet spot in the eroding hillside and may require effort to fill a water bottle without filtering it up; be careful not to damage this fragile source.
-Layout of switchbacks not definitive; several intersecting options available, but just be sure to avoid unsigned Trail 67, which would head northwest if evident at all.
-CDT becomes better defined again as it turns north.
-Enters severe burn here but trail was rehabilitated earlier this decade; tread is generally good, with just occasional blowdowns and some thorny growth to around MP 4.4, beyond which begins a short stretch that was maintained in summer 2009.
-In general, layout of trail is excellent - easy going contours, with great views.
+Layout of switchbacks not definitive; several intersecting options available, continue downhill to northeast.
+After some potential blowdowns, the CDT becomes better defined again as it turns north at waypoint 24050.
+The tread is generally good, with just occasional blowdowns and some thorny growth in places, otherwise mostly wide and clear of debris.
+In general, layout of trail is excellent throughout this area - easy going contours, with great views.

-Where trail crosses small wooden bridge over minor drainage near 4.9, listen for any water among the rocks, sometimes visible or you might be able to fish for it - this drainage is surprisingly reliable, albeit quite marginal to collect from.
-(In an emergency, Fisherman's Canyon / Diamond Creek would be presumed to have some water within a mile or two of the Divide.)
+Where trail crosses small wooden bridge over minor drainage near 5.2, listen for a little rill among the rocks, sometimes visible or else head up drainage short distance for best prospects.
+This drainage is surprisingly reliable, albeit often quite marginal to collect from.
+(In an emergency, Fisherman's Canyon / Diamond Creek typically hold water, a bit over a mile steeply down off the Divide.)

-CDT becomes rough slabbing along west side of prominent Fisherman's Bluff, then all but disappears on flat moonscape-like expanse just north of bluff.
-Easy routefinding explanation is "just follow downed fenceline all the way to point 9204 per the map," though the fenceline isn't always evident.
-Ergo, longer explanation follows: Head east-northeast at first, then as standing dead timber lessens and terrain becomes more open, look for makeshift cairns and some vague tread.
-Easterly jog near "de" in "Divide" on topo map easy to miss - heads through tunnel of young aspen here - then becomes more evident as it turns north and drops to saddle on ridge.
+CDT slabs along west side of prominent Fisherman's Bluff, then ascends to flat moonscape-like expanse just north of bluff around 6.4.
+Previously a wreck, 2010 maintenance now renders this section of trail easy to follow through the burn and beyond.
+Nevertheless will maintain previous wording for the remainder of this paragraph to assist in the event that the trail becomes vague again...
+"The trail mostly follows a downed fenceline all the way to point 9204 per the map, though the fenceline isn't always evident.
+In any case, head east-northeast at first, then as standing dead timber lessens and terrain becomes more open, look for makeshift cairns and some vague tread.
+Easterly jog at 6.4 (waypoint 24080) easy to miss - heads through tunnel of young aspen here - then becomes more evident as it turns north and drops to saddle on ridge.
 A broken-down barbed wire fenceline is often visible just east of the trail where near the word "Divide" on the map.
 (Westbounders, climb south from the saddle south of point 9204 on map.
 Leveling out, keep old wire fenceline - if evident - on left.
 Jog west to follow vague trail through young aspen tunnel, then turn south again back in the open.
 Look for cairns and some vague tread.
-Easy to lose again as standing dead timber thickens at southwest edge of mesa just north of Fisherman's Bluff, but poke around here for more obvious trail which soon slabs south along western slope below bluff.)
+Easy to lose again as standing dead timber thickens at southwest edge of mesa just north of Fisherman's Bluff, but poke around here for more obvious trail which soon slabs south along western slope below bluff.)"

-Approaching 10.1 the CDT descends an exposed slope via well-graded switchbacks on reestablished / relocated tread, leaving physical Divide as well as the Aldo Leopold Wilderness.
+Approaching waypoint 24120 the CDT descends an exposed slope via well-graded switchbacks on reestablished / relocated tread, leaving physical Divide here.
 (Circa 2009 trail maintenance begins anew here, and continues northward through the end of this segment and beyond, all the way to Wahoo Peak area in Segment 26.)
 The trail then turns north alongside a prominent drainage, by and by leaving the burned terrain behind.
-(Westbounders, the CDT turns sharp right at 10.1, climbing out of the drainage via switchbacks.
+(Westbounders, the CDT turns sharp right at waypoint 24120, climbing out of the drainage via switchbacks.
 Don't continue straight on unsigned/overgrown continuation of trail in drainage.)
-You may well find flowing water in the vicinity of an old homestead along the trail - only a stone hearth remains now.
+You may well find flowing water in the vicinity of an old homestead along the trail at 11.4 - only a stone chimney remains now.
 Both water and camping prospects continue to improve heading down the well-forested, flat-floored canyon; plan to tank up here, rather than in the canyon of Chloride Creek just ahead, which is somewhat less reliable.
 (The two canyons merge not far below the trail.)

-The CDT reaches dirt 4WD FR 226 at signed trailhead for Caledonia Trail at 12.1.
+The CDT reaches dirt 4WD FR 226 at signed trailhead for Caledonia Trail at 13.0.
 Here the route of the CDT turns left (west) along the road.
 (Heading the other way along FR 226 would lead to the near ghost towns of Chloride in 12 miles, and Winston in 15.
 The rough road descends 2000 vertical feet en route to Chloride and receives virtually no vehicle use save for the odd weekend OHV.
 Chloride Creek is nearby at times, and seems to be perennial in places.
-Please note: Monument Park Cabin, shown on the topo map, administered by the USFS, is locked and unavailable.)
+Please note: Monument Park Cabin, shown on the topo map, administered by the USFS, is generally locked and unavailable without prior arrangements.)

-Cresting the physical Divide once more, FR 226 drops west a bit then reaches a signed CDT trailhead on the right (north) at 13.8, from which singletrack trail diverges.
-The trail soon contours along a forested slope above Seventy Four Draw, then descends into this drainage.
-Just before it does so, ignore another trail that climbs away at right (east) at an unmarked junction.
-(Westbounders, remain on the contouring trail along the southeast side of Seventy Four Draw and ignore the unsigned trail that forks left, climbing.)
+Cresting the physical Divide once more, FR 226 drops west a bit then reaches a signed CDT trailhead on the right (north) at 14.7, from which singletrack trail diverges, albeit often vaguely at first.
+(To visit Turkey Spring - a cement tank and pair of troughs in a corral - continue west via FR 226 or directly down Seventy-Four Draw for 0.75 mile.)
+The trail soon contours along a forested slope above Seventyfour Draw, then descends into this drainage at 15.7 (waypoint 24170).
+Just before it does so, ignore a game path that climbs away at right (east) at an unmarked junction (waypoint 24165).
 Continue on singletrack up the pretty, park-like floor of the drainage, with ample dry camping opportunities.
-The CDT then slabs uphill on a closed forest road to reach FR 226A at segment's end, 15.5.
+(Westbounders, the CDT leaves Seventyfour Draw on the left at 15.7.
+Now remain on the contouring trail along the southeast side of Seventy Four Draw and ignore an unsigned "game path" that forks left, climbing.)
+The CDT then slabs uphill on a closed forest road to reach FR 226A at segment's end, 16.5.

 Segment 23